What is Nitriding?

 Nitriding is a type of heat treatment process to create a case-hardened surface by diffusing Nitrogen.
 The most common applications of the nitriding process are valve parts, gears, forging dies, crankshafts, extrusion dies, camshafts, firearm components, bearings, textile machinery, aircraft components, turbine generation systems, plastic mold tools, etc. The material widely used for the nitriding treatment process are low-alloy steels, aluminum, molybdenum, and titanium.
 Depending on the case depth, the nitriding process can take 4 to 60 hours.

-Developed in the early 1900, the nitriding process is widely used in many industrial applications.
+Developed early in 1900, the nitriding process is widely used in many industrial applications.
 During nitriding, no phase change occurs.
 It is one of the simplest case-hardening processes.

 The main purposes of nitriding treatment are: